RDFLib/prez/README-Dev.md

 ## Internal links
 The objects Prez delivers RDF for have URIs that uniquely identify them.
 Prez delivers RDF for these objects at URLs on the web.
 These URLs and URIs are not required to be the same, and frequently are not.
 For objects that Prez holds information for, it is helpful if Prez tells users the URL of these when they are referenced elsewhere in the API.
 This is in two places:
-1. Listings of objects, for example `dcat:Datasets` at the `/s/datasets` endpoint; and
+1. Listings of objects, for example `dcat:Catalog` at the `/catalogs` endpoint; and
 2. Links to related objects, where the API holds information on the related object.\
-In these cases, in the annotated RDF mediatype (`text/anot+turtle`) URL paths are provided which link to the related object
+In these cases, in the annotated RDF mediatype (`text/anot+turtle`) URL paths are provided which link to the related object.

-For cases where URIs and URLs for a given object differ slightly, URL redirection can be used to send users to the Prez URL instance which displays information for the object.
+For cases where URIs and URLs for a given object differ, URL redirection can be used to send users to the Prez URL instance which displays information for the object.

 ### Link generation
 Internal links use [CURIEs](https://en.wikipedia.org/wiki/CURIE).
 Prez uses the default RDFLib prefixes, covering common namespaces.